 - Integrability: Ideally, your EDI system allows information to flow through most of your supply chain with minimal intervention.
 The best systems allow integration with your enterprise resource planning (ERP) software, accounting system, warehouse management system (WMS), transportation management system (TMS), and your Product Lifecycle Management (PLM) system.

 Potential drawbacks of the EDI system are the various languages and the multiple versions within each language.
 While larger companies can adopt hybrid solutions, it can be expensive for smaller companies working with big businesses to keep up.

 APIs, or Application Programming Interfaces, present a solution to this, but they aren’t yet as widespread as EDI.
 EDI remains the more popular, widely used tool for document exchange within businesses.

 EDI Brings Your Supply Chain Closer to Digital Transformation

 There are numerous EDI benefits.
 EDI empowers your business to reduce costs, eliminate manual processes, minimize errors, and communicate more effectively with trading partners.
 In addition, moving away from manual processes to structured document exchange processes lays the groundwork for future digital transformation initiatives that will power tomorrow’s supply chains.

 Logiwa is a partner for B2B and B2C businesses who sell across multiple channels.
-Schedule your demo today to see how our WMS and IMS system can bring your data together.
+Schedule your WMS demo today to see how Logiwa can bring your data together.